 Alternatively, you can also rely on Seoul’s extensive subway system.
-Although it is quite fast, cheap and safe, you should try to avoid rush hours when the trains are very packed.
+Although it is fast, cheap, and safe, you should try to avoid rush hours when the trains are very packed.
 The subway runs every few minutes between 05:30 to around midnight.

 Prefer Traveling by Car?

 While only very few taxi drivers speak English, some companies offer a free interpretation service.
-In addition, in 2009, Seoul International Taxi started operations, offering drivers who speak English, Japanese, and Chinese.
+In addition, Seoul International Taxis started operations in 2009, offering drivers who speak English, Japanese, and Chinese.
 All taxis come with a meter.
-However, keep in mind that on the Incheon airport route you will have to pay for the road toll in addition to the regular meter charge.
+However, keep in mind that on the Incheon airport route, you will have to pay for the road toll in addition to the regular meter charge.
 Tipping is not customary and hence not necessary.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.